2025–26 Adran Trophy

-The 2025–26 season of the Adran Trophy, also known as Genero Adran Trophy for sponsorship reasons, is the 12th iteration of the Welsh women's league cup open to the teams competing in the Adran Leagues, the top two tiers of the Welsh women's league structure.
+The 2025–26 season of the Adran Trophy, also known as Genero Adran Trophy, is the 12th iteration of the Welsh women's league cup open to the teams competing in the Adran Leagues, the top two tiers of the Welsh women's league structure.
+The New Saints were the defending champions.

+Wrexham won the trophy, defeating rivals Cardiff City in the finals on penalties after a 2–2 match at Bangor City stadium.